What are the best healthy grocery shopping tips that lead to weight loss?

 There’s a helpful saying about high-calorie foods during weight loss, “If you say no at the store, you only have to say no once.
 If you bring it home, you have to say no hundreds of times.”

 Our members agree.
-Says Stacie, “Never believe the lie that if you get Hershey kisses, you will only eat ONE a day, as an after dinner treat.”
+Says Stacie, “Never believe the lie that if you get Hershey kisses, you will only eat ONE a day, as an after-dinner treat.”

 Marilyn explains how it is for her, “For me, I need to avoid the ice cream aisle whenever possible.
 If I have to go down that aisle for something else, I talk to myself the whole time saying ‘Don’t buy ice cream.
 Don’t buy ice cream.’
 Ice cream is my biggest temptation and my biggest trigger.”

-Now that you have the start strategies in place, you’ll be a savvy shopping next time you head to the store.
+Now that you have the start strategies in place, you’ll be savvy shopping the next time you head to the store.
 With these healthy grocery shopping tips, you can make smart decisions for the foods you bring into your home that support your weight loss goals.

 What’s your top grocery shopping tip for losing weight?
 Share in the comments below.